ivanmolanski/AI-Web-Scraper/README.md

 WebScrape-Ollama is a powerful web scraping application designed to extract, clean, and parse data efficiently from web pages using Selenium, BeautifulSoup, and the Ollama 3.1 model.
-The app provides a streamlined interface for interacting with scraped data, making it easy to harness the information you need.
+The app provides a streamlined interface for interacting with scraped data, making it easy to harness the information you need. *Works well with Wikipedia pages*

 ## How To Get Started
 1. **Initialize the Environment:** Set up your environment by installing the required dependencies listed in the `requirements.txt` file.